Lake Eyre basin: Traditional owners

 Wangkangurru (also known as Arabana/Wangkangurru, Wangganguru, Wanggangurru, Wongkangurru) is an Australian Aboriginal language spoken on Wangkangurru country.
 It is closely related to Arabana language of South Australia.
-The Wangkangurru language region was traditionally in the South Australian-Queensland border region taking in Birdsville and extending south towards Innamincka and Lake Eyre, including the local government areas of the Shire of Diamantina as well as the Outback Communities Authority of South Australia.
+The Wangkangurru language region was traditionally in the South Australia–Queensland border region taking in Birdsville and extending south towards Innamincka and Lake Eyre, including the local government areas of the Shire of Diamantina as well as the Outback Communities Authority of South Australia.

 Management

 Indigenous Australians have lived with the cycles of the land for thousands of years and traditional owners are protective of its natural systems.

 Management of the area has been problematic as it is covered by four different states' jurisdictions.
 As the ecological significance of the basin has become known and mismanagement of the Murray-Darling Basin became apparent during several drought cycles, it became clear that ongoing management issues had to be resolved.
-In 2001 the Lake Eyre Basin Intergovernmental Agreement was signed, and the Lake Eyre Basin Intergovernmental Agreement was set up to ensure the sustainability of the Lake Eyre Basin river systems, particularly to avoid or eliminate cross-border impacts.
-The Lake Eyre Basin Ministerial Forum was established as the decision making body responsible for overseeing of the Agreement.
+In 2001, the Lake Eyre Basin Intergovernmental Agreement was signed, and the Lake Eyre Basin Intergovernmental Agreement was set up to ensure the sustainability of the Lake Eyre Basin river systems, particularly to avoid or eliminate cross-border impacts.
+The Lake Eyre Basin Ministerial Forum was established as the decision-making body responsible for overseeing of the Agreement.
 The Ministerial Forum created a Community Advisory Committee to provide advice and facilitate community participation and a Scientific Advisory Panel to advise on scientific and technical issues.
-On 7 September 2018 the Lake Eyre Basin Ministerial Forum agreed to release the second review of the agreement.
+On 7 September 2018, the Lake Eyre Basin Ministerial Forum agreed to release the second review of the agreement.

 Land use and mining

-Low density grazing is the major land use, occupying 82% of the total land within the basin.
+Low-density grazing is the major land use, occupying 82% of the total land within the basin.
 Significant minerals deposits such as oil and natural gas, including Australia's most significant onshore petroleum reserves, are found within the basin.
 The mining and petroleum industries account for the greatest economic activity in the Lake Eyre Basin.
-Opals, coal, phosphate, gypsum and uranium are also mined from the basin.
+Opals, coal, phosphate, gypsum, and uranium are also mined from the basin.

 In 2009, the Queensland Environmental Protection Agency confirmed that heavy metals from mining operations near Mount Isa had entered the upper reaches of the Georgina River.
 The spill has the potential to contaminate parts of the basin as far south as Lake Eyre.

 In 2014, the Queensland Government changed the laws protecting the rivers and floodplains, which, according to environmentalists, could lead to shale gas mining or fracking in the area.